“This photo was taken 5 minutes before the doctor walked in to tell me he did not pull out a benign tumor last week, but a cancerous one.

 She gave us many scenarios on what could happen, but we are concentrating on the best outcome right now.
 I am getting a second opinion at MD Anderson to cover all my bases, as I want to make sure this never returns.
 In the meantime, we are staying positive!
 I’ve been OVERWHELMED the past few weeks with support from our friends and family.
 I’m greatly moved by your words and kind gestures, and I can’t stop crying the happiest of tears.
 We are so touched by the donations, meals, groceries, and most of all, your prayers.
 They mean more to us than you’ll ever know.
 We love you guys, and feel so blessed for each and every one of you.
 I thank you from the bottom of my heart.”

 This story was submitted to Love What Matters by Courtney Greer of Austin, Texas.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more inspiring stories like this: